appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

-1. If you want to view a specific instance, note the &lt;INSTANCE_NAME>(s) listed and run the following.
+1. If you want to view a specific instance, note the <INSTANCE_NAME>(s) listed and run the following.

 ```